 - Orton-Gillingham.
 This is a step-by-step technique that teaches kids how to match letters with sounds, and recognize letter sounds in words.

 - Multisensory instruction teaches kids how to use all of their senses – touch, sight, hearing, smell, and movement – to learn new skills.
-For example, your child might run his finger over letters made out of sandpaper to learn how to spell.
+For example, your child might run their finger over letters made out of sandpaper to learn how to spell.

-Talk to your child's school about getting help to address his unique learning needs.
+Talk to your child's school about getting help to address their unique learning needs.
 The law requires schools to set up special learning plans, called Individualized Education Plans (IEPs), for kids with learning disorders like dyslexia.
 An IEP describes your child's needs and how the school will help meet them.
 You and the school will update the plan each year based on your child's progress.

 Extra help for kids with dyslexia can include: